Hansuuuuuuuuuu/CTF_Writeups/The-Precon-CTF-OSINTX/README.md

 ### Personal Thoughts

 My first OSINT CTF!
 Definitely wanna try more of these.
+I'm a bit sad because I was supposed to be top 3 but they released a bonus...